jmakeig/narthex/README.md

-Narthex is a front-end that simplifis understanding and working with content in a [http://www.marklogic.com/product/marklogic-server.html MarkLogic Server] database.
+Narthex is a front-end that simplifies understanding and working with content in a [MarkLogic Server](http://www.marklogic.com/product/marklogic-server.html) database.

 Narthex provides three complementary interfaces for interacting with documents and metadata: